Out of flowers? Flour? Businesses contend with supply crises

 Albany Woodworks uses reclaimed wood from demolished houses, barns and other buildings to make flooring and paneling.
 When Richard Woods started the business more than 40 years ago, reclaimed wood was easy to find and he had no competition.
 But demand has grown from renovating homeowners and groups restoring historical sites, and so has the number of rival firms.

-"We are constantly having to network to find new suppliers that may have quality wood," says Woods, whose company is located in Tickfaw, Louisiana.
-His suppliers are demolition companies, and most sites with the wood he needs are in industrial revolution-era towns in New England and along the Mississippi River.
-"We go wherever we have to," Woods says.
+“We are constantly having to network to find new suppliers that may have quality wood,” said Woods, whose company is located in Tickfaw, La.
+His suppliers are demolition companies, and most sites with the wood that he needs are in industrial revolution-era towns in New England and along the Mississippi River.
+“We go wherever we have to,” Woods said.

-At Widespread Electrical Sales, owner Scott Vaughn also travels the country in search of equipment that may be decades old.

-"We rely on big industrial plants that are closing, buy the right to their power distribution systems, and rip them down," says Vaughn, whose company is based in Wheat Ridge, Colorado.
-He also gets obsolete equipment from decommissioned call centers and data centers.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.